What is autosomal dominant polycystic kidney disease (ADPKD)?

-- Exercise regularly to help to control blood pressure.
-Contact sports such as boxing or rugby should be avoided however, especially if large cysts have been identified on a scan, due to the risk of them bursting, bleeding and causing infections.
+- Exercise regularly.
+This will help to control blood pressure.
+Contact sports such as boxing or rugby should be avoided, however, especially if large cysts have been identified on a scan, due to the risk of them bursting, bleeding and causing infections.

 - Drink enough fluid.
-There is currently no evidence that drinking excess fluid slows the growth of cysts.
-It is therefore recommended that people with ADPKD drink enough to not be thirsty but not excessively.
-Six to eight 200ml glasses of water a day is usually sufficient in the UK but this may need to be increased if more fluid is lost through heavy exercise, sweating or diarrhoea.
+There is currently no evidence that drinking excess amounts of fluid slows the growth of cysts.
+It is therefore recommended that people with ADPKD drink enough so they are not thirsty, but not too much.
+Six to eight 200ml glasses of water a day is usually sufficient in the UK, but this may need to be increased if more fluid is lost through heavy exercise, sweating or diarrhoea.

 A tablet called tolvaptan may be prescribed to slow the growth of the cysts if your kidney function is getting worse quickly.
 Genetic testing or more detailed scans are sometimes used to see if tolvaptan will be a suitable treatment.

-Large cysts may need to be drained by an operation, although this is rare as it can just give another cyst more room to grow.
+Large cysts may need to be drained during an operation, although this is rare as it can just give another cyst more room to grow.